Dr. Ulf Friedrich

 Analytic Algorithms for IP

 I study integer linear programming problems with the additional restriction that all input data has non-negative entries.
 For these problems, I have developed a novel solution approach which relies on results from the field of analysis in several complex variables.
 Both fields seem to be unrelated at first sight and the project connects pure mathematics and optimization theory in a beautiful way.
 In particular, the path independence of complex integrals can be used to improve the numerical performance of the method, as depicted in the picture.
-This research is part of my project An Analytic Computational Solver for Integer Programming funded by the Volkswagen Foundation in their Experiment! initiative.
+The research on the topic was supported by the Volkswagen Foundation Experiment! initiative in my project An Analytic Computational Solver for Integer Programming.

 Publications